List of Twilight characters: Carlisle Cullen

 Carlisle Cullen (also known as Stregoni Benefici) is Esme Cullen's husband and the adoptive father of Edward, Emmett, Alice, Rosalie, and Jasper.
 His first appearance was in Twilight.
 His physical age is 23, and he has blond hair.
 His natural compassion during his life as a human translated into his decision never to drink human blood or kill a human, which he has adhered to.
 Through the centuries, he has become a skilled doctor and surgeon, and he is completely indifferent to the scent of human blood.

-In the 1640s, Carlisle Cullen was born the son of an Anglican priest in London, England.
+Cullen was born at some point during the 1640s in London to an Anglican priest.
 His father and other pastors hunted witches, werewolves, and vampires.
 Following his father, he discovered a coven of vampires.
 After an ancient vampire attacked him, he fled and silently endured the transformation.
 He was horrified by what he had become, and he attempted suicide.
 He realized that he could sate his thirst on the blood of animals, and he dedicated himself to becoming a doctor and helping humans.

 For a few decades, Carlisle lived with the Volturi in Italy, but he left because of their incompatible feeding styles.
 He traveled to the New World.
-Treating patients with the Spanish Influenza, he met an ill woman who begged him to save her dying son, Edward.
+Treating patients suffering with Spanish Influenza, he met an ill woman who begged him to save her dying son, Edward.
 He transformed Edward into a vampire, and he became Edward's father figure and companion.
 In 1921, Carlisle moved to Ashland, Wisconsin, and he met Esme after she attempted suicide.
 He transformed Esme into a vampire, fell in love with her, and married her.
-In Rochester, NY, he found Rosalie Hale after her drunken fiancé and his friends nearly killed her.
+In Rochester, New York, he found Rosalie Hale after her drunken fiancé and his friends nearly killed her.
 While hunting, Rosalie found Emmett (who had been mauled by a bear) and she carried him to Carlisle.
 Rosalie feared that she would be unable to resist her bloodlust, so she carried Emmett to Carlisle to be transformed.

 Carlisle and his family moved to Hoquiam, Washington and arranged a treaty with the Quileute Native American tribe.
 The Quileutes would not attack the Cullen family if they agreed not to attack any humans or trespass on Quileute land.
 The Cullens lived in relative peace until they needed to move on, so as not to lead to rumors about their stagnant ages.
 Alice and Jasper independently found Carlisle and joined his family.
 Throughout the Twilight saga, Carlisle works as a doctor, acts as the coven leader, and offers medical advice when Bella is pregnant in Breaking Dawn.

 In its 2009 Fictional Top 15 wealthiest fictional characters, Forbes magazine placed Carlisle in 1st place.
 Using 370 years of compound interest, he amassed a fortune of $34.5 billion.

 Peter Facinelli plays Carlisle in the Twilight film series.